-Following the recommendations2 of the RFMOs on sea turtles, crew must attempt by all means to release every turtle entangled in floating objects or encircled by the purse seine net.
-If an entangled turtle is found, the net hauling operation must be stopped immediately so that the animal does not go through the powerblock.
+Following the recommendations2 of the RFMOs on sea turtles, despite the fact that turtle entanglements are unusual, crew must attempt by all means to release every turtle entangled in floating objects or encircled by the purse seine net.

+If an entangled turtle is found in the net, the net hauling operation must be stopped immediately so that the animal does not accidentally go through the power-block.
 Whenever possible, the crew must release all turtles they find inside the net, trying to prevent any injury.
-If an animal is accidentally injured in any way during the operation, it must be kept on board in a wet, cool place, and it must be completely recovered before it is released.
-If the turtle is carrying any plastic items or bits of nets on it, or if it has any longline hooks embedded, the foreign items must be removed and/or disentangled, even if these materials do not originate from that vessel.
-Likewise, if crew find an entangled turtle when visiting a FAD without setting on it, it must disentangle the turtle and release it using the same procedure.
-To handle a turtle, crew must hold the animal by the shell but avoiding just the head area, to protect from catching their hands if the turtle should draw its head in.
-It is extremely important not to hold the animal by its flippers, because turtle's flippers are sensitive and could become dislocated.
-If a turtle appears not to respond to stimuli or is inactive, it is recommended if necessary, to place it in the resuscitation position to help it recover more easily.
-To place a turtle in the resuscitation position, crew must lift the animal by its rear legs about 15 cm, with its head pointing downwards, and place something beneath it to maintain the turtle in this position.
-The crew must wet the turtle from time to time and keep it out of direct sunlight.
+If an animal is accidentally injured in any way during the operation, it must be kept on board in a wet, cool place, and it must completely recover before it is released.
+If the turtle is carrying any plastic items or bits of net on it, or if it has any longline hooks embedded, the foreign items must be removed and/or disentangled, even if these materials do not originate from that vessel.
+Likewise, if crew find an entangled turtle when visiting a FAD, they must disentangle the turtle and release it using the same procedures.
+To handle a turtle, crew must hold the animal by the shell but avoiding just the head area, to protect from catching their hands if the turtle should retract its head in.
+It is extremely important not to hold the animal by its flippers, because turtles' flippers are sensitive and could become dislocated.